 A single implant is used to replace a single missing tooth.
 Each prosthetic tooth (crown) attaches to its own implant much like a natural tooth.
 Implants can be used to support bridges replacing two or more teeth.
 A complete dental arch prosthesis replaces all the teeth in your upper or lower jaw.
 The number of implants typically varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (patient removable over-denture) attaches to a bar or individual attachments, whereas a fixed prosthesis is removable only by the dentist.

 Drs.
-Elias and Jun perform in-office implant surgery in hospital-style operating suites, thus optimizing the level of sterility.
+Elias, Stephens and Jun perform in-office implant surgery in hospital-style operating suites, thus optimizing the level of sterility.
 In-patient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting in which bone is harvested from the jaw, hip or other donor sites.
 These procedures are frequently done in our adjacent fully equipped surgical suite under general anesthesia.

 Why Dental Implants?